 Recognizing correctly that you need a biocide to solve a stored fuel problem is the first step.
 Choosing the best biocide solution is the second, and it's not always easy to get that part right.
-Not many people know the differences between a nitromorpholine or a diborinane or an isothiazalone.
+Not many people know the differences between a carbamate, a diborinane, and an isothiazalone.
 Those terms mean nothing to them.
 So let's clear up that confusion and give you some tools you can use to choose the right biocide for you.